Michele Bartoli: 1999–2001: Mapei

 In 1999, Bartoli and Bettini joined Mapei, the most successful classics team of the 1990s.
 He won Tirreno–Adriatico, the Brabantse Pijl and the Flèche Wallonne in the spring of 1999, but failed to win a monument race.
 In the 1999 Liège–Bastogne–Liège, Bartoli, seeking his third consecutive win, was distanced by rising star Frank Vandenbroucke and finished fourth behind his helper Bettini.
 In May 1999, Bartoli broke his kneecap in a crash in the Tour of Germany, which ended his season.

-He returned to racing in 2000, but his Mapei team mate Paolo Bettini demanded a leading role, eventually leading to a feud between the two friends.
+He returned to racing in 2000, but his Mapei teammate Paolo Bettini demanded a leading role, eventually leading to a feud between the two friends.
 In the summer of 2000, he won the Italian National Championship in Trieste and the Grand Prix de Plouay, before entering the Olympic road race in Sydney.
-Helped by his Italian team mates Bettini and Danilo Di Luca, he won the sprint for fourth place, finishing just outside the medals.
+Helped by his Italian teammates Bettini and Danilo Di Luca, he won the sprint for fourth place, finishing just outside the medals.
 He repeated his fourth place at the World championships.